Description

 Parent

 - Subsystem modular-qudit stabilizer code — Subsystem modular-qudit CSS codes are subsystem modular-qudit stabilizer codes whose gauge groups admit a generating set of pure-\(X\) and pure-\(Z\) Pauli strings.
-Additionally, any \([[n,k,r,d]]_{\mathbb{Z}_q}\) subsystem stabilizer code can be mapped onto a \([[2n,2k,2r,\geq d]]_{\mathbb{Z}_q}\) subsystem CSS code, with the mapping preserving geometric locality of a code up to a constant factor [2].
+Any \([[n,k,r,d]]_{\mathbb{Z}_q}\) subsystem stabilizer code can be mapped onto a \([[2n,2k,2r,\geq d]]_{\mathbb{Z}_q}\) subsystem CSS code via symplectic doubling, which preserves geometric locality of a code up to a constant factor.
 Every subsystem prime-qudit stabilizer code can be constructed from two nested subsystem prime-qudit CSS codes satisfying certain constraints [2].

 - Subsystem CSS code — Subsystem modular-qudit CSS codes reduce to subsystem qubit CSS codes for \(q=2\).